guntas-13/CS613-NLP-Telugu-Team1/README.md

 # ES613-NLP

-Welcome to the Repo !
-You can not see the contents of this repo ! :-)
+This repo will contain the Solutions for the Assignments of the course NLP 2024 at IITGN.